 □ FAFSA PREVIEW FORM (These are all the questions that you will be required to fill out when you log in to FAFSA.
 Also, a Spanish version is available for your parents in the “Parents” tab.)

 □ FAFSA STEP-BY-STEP GUIDE (This document explains what the questions are, what they mean, and guides you through the whole FAFSA Application process.
 If you need further help or information, get in contact with our counselor.)

 Texas Application for State Financial Aid (TAFSA) is for non-citizens who may be eligible to be classified as a Texas resident for tuition purposes.

 □ TAFSA APPLICATION (This application is for non-citizens who will be applying for state aid.
 If you need help or assistance, please see our counselor.)

 □ SPECIAL NOTE: You must apply for the DREAM.US Scholarship.
-This scholarship helps you with your finances since non-citzens do not qualify for federald aid.
+This scholarship helps you with your finances since non-citizens do not qualify for federal aid.
 The Dream.US Scholarship fills the gap that state aid does not cover.

 □ 2020-2021 MADLEF SCHOLARSHIP GUIDE (The vast majority of scholarships are for U.S. citizens or Permanent Residents, but here is a scholarship guide for scholarships that are available to non-citizens.)

 Below are the links that you will need to apply for your university/college admissions, FSA ID, FAFSA, etc. Other links are included that might be of use to you when you are applying for college during your senior year.
-Feel free to look through the information to get a better sense of the application process as you prepare to embark for college.
+Feel free to look through the information to get a better sense of the application process as you prepare for college.